chiral77/Twilio-IVR/NodeJS/README.md

 1. Provision a number under the [Twilio's Manage Numbers](https://www.twilio.com/console/phone-numbers/incoming) page on your account.
 Set the voice URL for the number to http://[your-ngrok-subdomain].ngrok.io/ivr/welcome

+Part 2: Containerized the project

+- At the time of this build, express 4.x.x was not ready, the express version was downgraded to 3.1.6
+- Add Dockerfile and Docker-compose.yml
+- Add .gitter.env to replace .env
+- use "docker-compose up --build" to start the service
 ## Meta

 * No warranty expressed or implied.
 Software is as is.
 Diggity.